-$\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Trends/Status (Regional Monitoring/ Climate) Conditioning factors (Climate/ Regional Monitoring/ Modeling Prototyping) Projections (Climate/ Regional Monitoring/ Modeling & Prototyping) Alternatives (Modeling & Prototyping/ Management & Governance/ Regional Monitoring Strategic Regional Implementation Plan (Management & Governance) -What do we understand about the underlying conditions that determine whether the goals are being met? -Do we have a good inventory of beaches and their current condition?
+Trends/Status (Regional Monitoring/ Climate) Conditioning factors (Climate/ Regional Monitoring/ Modeling Prototyping) Projections (Climate/ Regional Monitoring/ Modeling & Prototyping) Alternatives (Modeling & Prototyping/ Management & Governance/ Regional Monitoring Strategic Regional Implementation Plan (Management & Governance) -What do we understand about the underlying conditions that determine whether the goals are being met? -Do we have a good inventory of beaches and their current condition?
 From water quality, geomorphology, to access and recreational use? -Identify data gaps about existing/baseline conditions might be the basis for priority How is the system changing?
 What are the sources, sinks, and causal relationships?
 Is there sufficient understanding of how the system works?
 How does climate science change/update this understanding?
-What are the studies that need to be done to address gaps in our understanding of the system? -What is likely to happen given projected changes (climate change/SLR) in the system (both environmental and social change) and if the status quo is maintained? -This step is where new studies or operationalizing existing climate science could be most leveraged. - Where are these trends going to intersect the most (or are they?) and what does this suggest about priority management actions? -What are the options for changing outcomes in the system to meet the goals? -Given projections, what are the options for better achieving regional priorities? -Which options are most likely to work, which are cost- effective, and which are most equitable? -Based on the assessment of alternative actions, how can these actions be achieved? -Who is/are the lead actor(s) and how are they coordinated? -What is the role of BEACON? -What authorizations are needed -How will it be paid for?
-Regional agreement on this Implementation Plan is where regional governance is strengthened. studies.
-Monitoring (Region al Monitoring): An iterative process tha t is structure around each of the system n goals, trends and conditions that make up the selection
+What are the studies that need to be done to address gaps in our understanding of the system? -What is likely to happen given projected changes (climate change/SLR) in the system (both environmental and social change) and if the status quo is maintained? -This step is where new studies or operationalizing existing climate science could be most leveraged. - Where are these trends going to intersect the most (or are they?) and what does this suggest about priority management actions? -What are the options for changing outcomes in the system to meet the goals? -Given projections, what are the options for better achieving regional priorities? -Which options are most likely to work, which are cost- effective, and which are most equitable? -Based on the assessment of alternative actions, how can these actions be achieved? -Who is/are the lead actor(s) and how are they coordinated? -What is the role of BEACON? -What authorizations are needed? -How will it be paid for?
+Regional agreement on this Implementation Plan is where regional governance is strengthened. studies. 介 介 介 介 I Monitoring): An iterative process tha II as performance of each project in t t is structure around each of the system he implementation plan. n goals, trends and conditions that make up the selection